rdmhora/UPT-Dataset/README.md

 ## Citation

 If you use this dataset, please cite:

-@article{hora_human_trajectory_uav,
+@inproceedings{hora2026upt,
-  author = {Hora, Rafael D. M. and Santos, Daniel R. and Paulo, Maurício C. M. and Ferrari, Felipe and Feitosa, Raul Q. and Rosa, Paulo F. F.}, title = {Human Trajectory Prediction on UAV Images: A Comparative Study}
+  author    = {Hora, Rafael D. M. and Santos, Daniel R. and Paulo, Maurício C. M. and Ferrari, Felipe and Feitosa, Raul Q. and Rosa, Paulo F. F.}, title     = {Human Trajectory Prediction on UAV Images: A Comparative Study}, booktitle = {Proceedings of the XXV ISPRS Congress}, year      = {2026}, address   = {Toronto, Canada}
-  year = {2025}
   }
 ---